thecodinglynx/reddit-browser/README.md

 ## Troubleshooting

+- If you get a 403 from Reddit in production:

+  - Confirm the Reddit `script` app and service account are valid (no 2FA, not suspended).
+  - Verify credentials by requesting a token locally (see README earlier steps).
+  - If token requests work locally but 403 occurs in Cloud Functions, try redeploying or use a different service account; sometimes IP-based blocks affect hosted environments.

-- If images don't load due to CORS, the project currently uses a CORS proxy for development.
-For reliable production usage, use a server proxy or host properly.
+- If images don't load due to CORS, the project uses a server proxy for production.
-- If videos do not autoplay on mobile, user agent/autoplay policies may prevent it; videos are muted and use `playsInline` to improve compatibility.

 ## Development notes

 - The main app source is `src/App.jsx` and styles are in `src/App.css`.
-- The app uses Font Awesome icons via the included CSS import.
+- The proxy Cloud Function is in `functions/index.js`.

 ## Contributing

 - Feel free to open issues or PRs.
 Keep secrets out of commits.
-Use `public/config.example.json` or environment variables for examples.

 ## License

 - MIT

-If you want, I can scaffold a tiny server proxy (Express server) and update the frontend to call it.
-Which would you prefer?